xMetelx/rsschool-cv/cv.md

 **Email:** dvchurkina@gmail.com </br>
 **Telegram** @xmetelx </br>
 **GitHub:** xmetelx
+**Discord** Daria Metel (@xmetelx)

 ## About Myself
-I was an equiestrian coach.
+I was an equestrian coach.
 I am an office manager.
 I will be a frontend developer.

 I like to study something new.
-One day I found out web-development, I felt in love with this amazing technology of making people`s internet surfing easier.
-I like web because I can see the result of my job immidiately, just refreshing a page.
+One day I got acquainted with web-development, I fell in love with this amazing technology of making people`s internet surfing easier.
+I like web because I can see the result of my job immediately, just refreshing a page.
 I like to find bugs and look for a solution and this divine feeling when the problem is solved.

 ## Skills
 * HTML5, CSS3